 Introduction 6

-What is a vehicle type approval and why do I need one? ε
+What is a vehicle type approval and why do I need one?
+6

-What is a 'type' of vehicle? ε
+What is a 'type' of vehicle?
+6

+Motor vehicles 7

+Trailers with an aggregate trailer mass (ATM) of 4.5 tonnes or less (low ATM trailers) 7

+Trailers with an ATM over 4.5 tonnes (high ATM trailers) 7

-Trailer types 7
+Trailer types 8

 Semi-trailer 8

 Pig trailer 8

-Dog trailer Ç
+Dog trailer 9

 Applying for a vehicle type approval 10

 Criteria for deciding an application 10

 Who can apply?
 11

 When can I apply?
 11

 Information you need to provide in your application 11

 Identifying ADRs as Not Applicable or Exempt 12

 ADR Not Applicable 12

 ADR Exempt 12

 ADR 61/03 - Vehicle Marking 13

 Additional considerations 13

 Low ATM trailers 13

 Pre-release evaluation vehicles 13

 Non-compliant chassis cab vehicles 14

 SSM vehicles 15

 Motorhomes and campervans 19

 Cranes 22

 Different application requirements for specific vehicle types 23

 Supporting documents that demonstrate control 26

 If you indicate you have full control 26

 If you indicate you have control through access to information 27

 Compliance with applicable national road vehicle standards 27

 Using an IWVTA to show compliance with national road vehicle standards 28

 ADR harmonisation - alternate standards 28

-Using results of testing to demonstrate compliance 32
+Using results of testing to demonstrate compliance 31

 Compliance with ADRs using acceptable prior rules 31

 How we manage test results conducted under an MVSA approval 32

 Can I change details in my application?
 33

 How do I re-apply when my vehicle type approval expires?
 33

 How will we assess your application?
 34

 What will we consider?
 34

-What do we expect to assess?
+What we expect to assess?
 34

 Testing to cover each vehicle or variant 34

 Expectations against eligibility criteria 35

 Requests for further information or inspection 37

 Deciding an application for a vehicle type approval 37

 What happens if we refuse to consider your application?
 38

 Publishing vehicle type approvals 38

 Approval numbering 38

 Approval holders' responsibilities 39

 Summary of responsibilities 39

 Can I change details in a vehicle type approval?
 39

 Request to suspend or revoke an approval 40

 Automatic suspension of a vehicle type approval 40

 Recalling a vehicle 40

 Electronic records and physical vehicle marking 41

 Entering vehicles on to the RAV 41

 Fees 42

 Your responsibilities as an approval holder 42

 Further information 43

 Quick links 43